How has the definition of retirement changed in our lifetime?

 Society has changed dramatically in the last 60 years.
 For a previous generation that word RETIREMENT stereotypically meant the absolute end of your working life.
 Now that meaning of retirement is being challenged.

 For many people of our generation, having time to travel or pursue special interests became the dream.
 And so the definition of the word retirement remained the same for a while: leaving all forms of paid work permanently.

-Of course the exception to this has always been successful, wealthy individuals who retired from their employment.
-Paid directorships or consultant roles within their industry has been almost expected.
+Of course the exception to this has always been successful wealthy individuals who retired from their employment and took on paid directorships or consultant roles within their industry.
 Maybe they were on to something long before the rest of the population caught up with the concept of continuing to create income long after traditional retirement.

 Language is flexible.
 Words change their meaning according to the context and what is going on in the world.

 Life happens…not always the way you want it to.

 For many people that earlier definition of retirement, and the dreams that went with it, have been blown out of the water.
 Poor business decisions, stock market volatility, speculative investments, family breakdowns, accidents, illness….life has a funny way of upsetting our plans sometimes.
 Some people recover from the bad times, but a lot don’t.